You are here

 Augé, Marc.
 2009.
 Elogio de la bicicleta.
 Traducción de Alcira Bixio pròlogo de Josep María Montaner.
 Barcelona: Gedisa

 Bull, Michael.
 2004. «Soundscapes of the car: A critical study of automobile habitation».
-En The Auditory Culture Reader, Michael Bull and Les Back (eds.), 357-374.
+En The auditory culture reader, Michael Bull & Les Back (eds.), 357-374.
 Oxford: Berg

 Champ Libre.
 2006. «Cité invisible [Invisible city]».
 7e Manifestation Internationale Vidéo et Art Électronique, Montréal

 Forsyth, Michael.
 1985.
-Building for music: The architect, the musician, and the listener from the seventeenth Century to the present.
-Cambridge MA: Cambridge University
+Building for music: The architect, the musician, and the listener from the seventeenth century to the present.
+Cambridge: Cambridge University

 López Gómez, Francisco.
 2001. «Blind listening».
-En The book of music and nature, David Rothenberg, Marta Ulvaeus, eds., 163-168.
+En The book of music and nature: An anthology of sounds, words, thoughts, edited by David Rothenberg & Marta Ulvaeus, 163-168.
 Middletown CT: Wsleyan University

 López Gómez, Francisco.
 2010. «Contra el escenario».
 Arte Sonoro 109